mongodb/mongodbatlas-cloudformation-resources/cfn-resources/stream-connection/test/README.md

-# MongoDB::Atlas::OnlineArchive
+# MongoDB::Atlas::StreamConnection

 ## Impact
 The following components use this resource and are potentially impacted by any changes.
 They should also be validated to ensure the changes do not cause a regression.
- - Online archive L1 CDK constructor
+ - Stream Connection L1 CDK constructor

 ## Prerequisites